Alpharetta Car Accident Attorney

 - Politely tell the person that you do not feel well and that you will call them back.

 - Do not make the mistake of speaking to the other party’s insurance company agent without a lawyer.
-Insurance adjusters are highly trained professional.
+Insurance adjusters are highly trained professionals.

 If you want more information on what to say when talking to insurance companies, check out our article on the car accident insurance claims process.